-- 1. Effective the first full pay period following October 1, 2018, salaries for all classifications in the bargaining unit shall be increased by three percent (3%). - 2.
-Effective the first full pay period following October 1, 2019, salaries for all classifications in the bargaining unit shall be increased by three percent (3%). - 3.
-Effective the first full pay period following October 1, 2020, salaries for all classifications in the bargaining unit shall be increased by three percent (3%). - 4.
-Effective the first full pay period following July 1, 2021, the City shall add a sixth step for all classifications. - Employees who have been at Step Five for at least a year on July 1, 2021 and are in a classification which has a sixth step, will advance to Step Six so long as they met or exceeded satisfactory service standards, as evidenced by their most recent performance appraisal. - Employees who have been at Step Five for less than a year on July 1, 2021 will receive Step Six as a normal step advancement pursuant to Section 5.3.
+- 1. Effective the first full pay period following October 1, 2021, salaries for all classifications in the bargaining unit shall be increased by three percent (3%). - 2.
+Effective the first full pay period following October 1, 2022, salaries for all classifications in the bargaining unit shall be increased by three percent (3%). - 3.
+Effective the first full pay period following October 1, 2023, salaries for all classifications in the bargaining unit shall be increased by three percent (3%).